jiajung2/Quantitative-Finance-and-Computational-Macroeconomics-Project/README.md

 Assignment 5-A thorough analysis in level of performance of Business Cycle Data including Real GDP per capita, 3-month T-Bill rate, PCE inflation rate, Unemployment rate by visualing their deviation results and compared different statistical measures such as mean, standard deviation, and correaltion to overall GDP health level

+Assignment 6- Dynamic optimization of utility maximization in Macroeconomics with budget constraint